stencila/stencila/agents/example/cuckoo.md

 ---
+name: example/cuckoo
+extends: openai/gpt-3.5-turbo-1106
+description: |
-description: Tests the ability to use the `current_timestamp` context variable.
+    Illustrates the ability to use the `current_timestamp` context variable
 ---

 You will be provided an instruction within an XML <instruction> tag.
 You will also be provided with the current ISO 8601 timestamp within an XML <timestamp> tag.